- Best corner TV mount

 Single-arm or dual-arm?

-Consider whether you want a single or dual-arm TV mount.
+Consider whether you want a single or dual-arm TV bracket.
 Each has its own pros and cons.
-A single-arm is designed for smaller TVs and has more range to swivel and extension.
+A single-arm is designed for smaller screens and has more range to swivel and extension.

 A dual-arm can hold more weight and is designed for larger TVs.